atulkulk/rccl/test/common/ProcessIsolatedTestRunner.md

    - Exit codes are captured from child processes
    - Timing information is recorded
    - All results stored in static vector

+4. **Automatic Cleanup:**
+   - After execution completes, `executeAllTests()` automatically clears all test registrations and results
+   - This ensures a clean state for the next test suite without manual intervention

 ### Exit Codes